The Ultimate Guide On How To Become a Health Coach

 - Is post-certification content continually updated to reflect current science?

 - Do you want to get board certified?
-Does the organization support you in this process?
+How does the organization support you in this process?

-We hope this information has been helpful to you in learning how to become a health coach.
+We hope this information has been helpful to you in learning how to become a Certified Health Coach.
 We are always available to assist you in sharing about the Dr. Sears Wellness Institute’s Health Coach Training or helping you to determine if another program might be the best choice for you.
+If you have any questions we would like to connect.
+You can call us at (866) 446-1967 (M-F 8am – 5pm MT) or schedule a meeting with an admissions advisor.

 Ready to Become a Health Coach?

-2. Trust for America’s Health and the Robert Wood Johnson Foundation, 15th annual State of Obesity report (2018), The State of Obesity 2018: Better Policies for a Healthier America
+3. Trust for America’s Health and the Robert Wood Johnson Foundation, 15th annual State of Obesity report (2018), The State of Obesity 2018: Better Policies for a Healthier America Link

 Posted By: Dr Sears Wellness Institute